 This section is designed to assist you in making thoughtful, well-informed decisions in choosing a major.
-This choice can be difficult and is often questioned various times throughout one’s college career.
 We divide the major exploration process into two main steps: self-assessment and exploration and research.

-Before you choose a major, identify your interests, abilities, and the type of knowledge and skill set you would like to acquire in your academic career.
-Also, clarify how your major fits with your college and career goals.
+Before you choose a major, identify your interests, abilities, and the type of knowledge and skills you would like to acquire.
+Consider what you hope to gain from your major in terms of your career preparation.

 What do I want from a major?